Threadworm

 • Threadworm eggs can also get onto carpets, bed linen, towels, flannels and into household dust and, in this way, they are passed from person to person.

-• It may be between 2 and 6 weeks after contact with a source of infection before the life-cycle is complete and eggs are laid in the newly infected person.
+• It may be between 2 to 6 weeks after contact with a source of infection before the lifecycle is complete and eggs are laid in the newly infected person.

 The most common sign of threadworms is itching around your anus (bottom), which is worse at night.
-This is because the worms are most active at night.
+This is because the worms are most active at night when females come out to lay eggs.
 In some instances, the worms can be seen in your stool (poo) or on toilet paper.
-Other signs include bedwetting, restless sleep, loss of appetite and irritability.
-Many people with a threadworm infection have no symptoms.
+You may see them emerging from your child’s bottom.
+Other signs include an itchy vulva in females, bedwetting, restless sleep, loss of appetite and irritability.

 The most obvious way an infection is diagnosed is if the threadworms can be seen in your stool (poo) or on toilet paper.
-But, if this is not the case, your doctor may ask you to do a sticky tape test.
+But, if this is not the case, your healthcare provider may ask you to do a sticky tape test.

-To do this you press some see-through tape on to the skin around your anus (bottom) first thing in the morning, before wiping or bathing.
+To do this you press some see-through tape on to the skin around your anus (bottom) – ideally at night.
 You then place the tape on a glass slide or put it in a specimen container.
 The tape is then sent to the laboratory to be looked at under a microscope to see if any threadworm eggs are stuck to it.

 Hygiene measures

-Follow good hygiene practice to prevent threadworms or stop spreading them to others:
+Follow good hygiene practices to prevent threadworms or stop spreading them to others:

 • wash your hands carefully and often